-Rev. Tandi Rogers is a Congregational Life Staff member for the Pacific Western Region of the Unitarian Universalist Association (UUA), serving as Primary Contact for congregations in Alaska, Washington, Oregon, Idaho, and Montana, as well as working with all PWR congregations as a specialist in Conflict Transformation, Accessibility & Inclusion Ministry and working with all PWR Emerging Ministries.
+Rev. Tandi Rogers is a Congregational Life Staff member for the Pacific Western Region of the Unitarian Universalist Association (UUA), serving as Primary Contact for congregations in Alaska, Washington, Oregon, Idaho, and Montana, as well as working with all PWR congregations as a specialist in Conflict Transformation, Stewardship and working with all PWR Emerging Ministries.

 Tandi teaches Religious Education for a Changing World at Meadville-Lombard Theological School.
 Two of her meditations appear in Becoming: A Spiritual Guide for Navigating Adulthood, edited by Rev. Kayla Parker and Twelve-Step Unitarian Universalist, edited by Ken and Cathlean.

 She is known for her creative reframing and sparky questions and love of collaboration.
 She is ordained to the UU ministry, a certified spiritual director, and a Credentialed Religious Educator, master level.